 Friday, Eldredge & Clark is the leading tax firm in Arkansas.
-The focus on tax law is central to our full range of legal counseling because we recognize that any business transaction whether simple or complex, has potentially significant tax consequences.
+The focus on corporate tax law is central to our full range of legal counseling because we recognize that any business transaction whether simple or complex, has potentially significant tax consequences.
 When advising on your business affairs, our firm offers sophisticated and personalized tax counseling on federal, state and local taxation to maximize your tax benefits.

 Because every level of government has its own tax objectives, organization, statutes, and regulations, the rules change constantly, and interpreting them takes skill and insight.
 We know that your real tax law objective is finding every legitimate way to minimize tax impact and to maximize your advantages to achieve your financial objectives.
-Whether you are a tax-exempt organization, an investor seeking to maximize tax credits, a company needing guidance on tax compliance for benefit plans or business transactions, or anyone facing a tax audit or controversy, our firm has the full resources to help you.
+Whether you are a tax-exempt organization, an investor seeking to maximize tax credits, a company needing guidance on tax compliance for employee benefit plans or business transactions, or businesses facing a tax audit or controversy, our firm has the full resources to help you.

 Focused on Services

 Federal Audits and Appeals - At the federal level, you get the benefit of our experience and thorough familiarity with the procedures of the IRS to reduce proposed tax assessments, abate or waive penalties, obtain private letter rulings and other formal and informal advice, advise on IRS demands for documents and other information, and negotiate offers in compromise, lien releases, and payment plans, and other administrative solutions to your tax problems.
-With the leading employee benefits law practice in the state (encompassing work on more than 1,000 benefit plans), we excel at ensuring that your benefit plan provisions are in full compliance with IRS and Department of Labor tax regulations.
+With the leading employee benefits law practice in the state (encompassing work on more than 1,000 benefit plans), we excel at ensuring that your benefit plan provisions comply with IRS and Department of Labor tax regulations.

 Focused on our Team